Stromanthe is a beautiful and dreamy tropical plant recognized for its impressive colored unique foliage.

 - Keep your plant out of the direct line of air conditioners or heaters, as it can quickly dry your plant.

 A factor that most beginners easily overlook, water quality, determines whether your plant turns out healthy or not.

 Stromanthe plant is sensitive to watering frequency and its quality.
 Poor quality water can be responsible for slow growth, resulting in the plants’ progressive death.

 Water with excessive alkalinity can severely impact the pH of the growing media, interfering with nutrient uptake and generating nutritional deficits which threaten plant health.

-Using normal tap water can also be a determining factor for yellowing leaves in your plant, as it also contains many dissolved minerals.
+Regular tap water can also be a determining factor for yellowing leaves in your plant, as it contains many dissolved minerals.